raspberrypilearning/deck-of-cards/en/step_5.md

 Your browser does not support the video tag, try FireFox or Chrome
 </video>

 It is possible to access the attributes of an object directly.
-For example, you could add the following code at the bottom of your program to change the suit of the card, and then display it:
+For example, you could add the following code at the bottom of your program to change the `suit` attribute of `my_card` and then display the object:

 ```python
 my_card.suit = "clubs"
 print(my_card)
 ```

-However, accessing the attributes directly is not a good idea because it allows people to do things like this:
+However, accessing the attributes directly is not a good idea, because it allows people to do things like this:

 ```python
 my_card.suit = "dinosaurs"
 print(my_card)
 ```

-Instead, let's create a **getter** method and a **setter** method for the suit.
+Instead, let's create properties for your class: a **getter** method and a **setter** method for accessing the `suit` attribute.

-+ Go back to your `__init__` method and locate `self.suit`.
++ First, go back to your `__init__` method and locate `self.suit`.
 Add an underscore before `suit` to indicate that you do not want people to access this attribute directly.

 ```python
 def __init__(self, suit, number):